fastify/under-pressure/README.md

 #### Custom health checks
 If needed you can pass a custom `healthCheck` property, which is an async function, and `@fastify/under-pressure` will allow you to check the status of other components of your service.

-This function should return a promise that resolves to a boolean value or to an object.
+This function should return a promise that resolves to a boolean value or an object.
 The `healthCheck` function can be called either:

 * every X milliseconds, the time can be configured with the `healthCheckInterval` option.